George Leonard Chaney: Georgia Institute of Technology

 The Artisans’ Institution, founded in 1885, was a short-lived school and unlikely to have made an impression on the general public.
 The Georgia Machinery Company that housed the school declared bankruptcy, and its assets were sold at a public auction on May 4, 1886.
 After that date, no further advertising for the Artisans’ Institute is found in the local papers.

 Chaney did not participate in any of Georgia Tech's key organizational activities.
 In October 1885, the Georgia legislature established the school, then known as Georgia School of Technology.
 The legislation did not, however, establish the location of the new technology school, sparking petitions from Macon, Columbus, Athens, Milledgeville, Atlanta, and other cities to be selected.

 Chaney was mostly absent from Atlanta during this period of active lobbying.
 When in town, his sermon topics gave no hint that Chaney was engaged in the debate.
 As debate on the school's location intensified, Rev. Chaney departed Atlanta for his summer vacation and to attend a Unitarian conference in Saratoga, New York.

 The supporters of this new Georgia technology school would not have sought out Chaney for his New England-based funding-raising prowess.
 Unlike the education of “colored people” promoted by Rev. Chaney, the new technology school would serve a white Southern population and find a ready base of Southern support.
 Rev. Chaney, in his 1891 “The New South Atlanta” article in The New England Magazine, confirmed that funding for the Atlanta technology school was secured by “munificent contributions of its (Atlanta) citizens.”

 Finally, in a review of the news accounts on the opening of the technology school on October 6, 1888, there is no mention of the Artisans’ Institute or Rev. Chaney.
 The same is true two years later, in June 1890, at the first commencement, which was extensively reported in local papers.

-It remains an unexplained chapter in Chaney's otherwise well-known and honorable career why he inflated the role his Artisans’ Institution played in the organization of the Georgia Institute of Technology.
+It therefore remains unclear why Chaney thus described the role his Artisans’ Institution played in the organization of the Georgia Institute of Technology.